Evolutionary psychology of parenting: Influence on offspring in mate selection

+This is an emerging field of much interest.

 Mating adaptations, such as competition for females, can be rooted in evolution, due to them being receivers of "scarce reproductive resources".
 Therefore, males' nature to involve themselves in competition can be traced to their desire to have genes passed down while using the females resources.
 The parent who willfully invests in their offspring, is then in control of an offspring's mating choices, specifically those of their daughters.
-According to Robert Triver's theory of parental investment, the parent which commits to greater investment in an offspring will have greater investment in the mate choices of their children, in order to assure that their engaged parenting will not be wasted on a mate who will not lead to successful reproduction and a loss of their genes being passed down.
+According to Robert Trivers' theory of parental investment, the parent which commits to greater investment in an offspring will have greater investment in the mate choices of their children, in order to assure that their engaged parenting will not be wasted on a mate who will not lead to successful reproduction and a loss of their genes being passed down.

 Parents play a significant role in determining the offspring's future mates, with greater influence on daughters.

 In the ancestral environment, parents of young women recognized the power they possessed in assisting the selection of their daughter's mate and utilizing that power (either as main resource provider or through physical intimidation) to benefit and enhance their own inclusive fitness.
 Not only do parents have an influence on their offspring's mating choices, they also have an influence on the sexual strategies they adopt.

 According to David Buss, a father's absence in early childhood directly affects the sexual strategy that a person will adopt later on.
 Those who experience a lack of a fatherly role during development may develop insecure attachment expectations that parental resources are not reliable and develop the idea that adult pair bonds do not last, leading them to develop sexual strategies that involve early sexual maturation, early sexual initiation, and frequent partner switching.
-Those who grew up with the presence of a father or fatherly role in their life have greater secure attachment and view people as reliable and trustworthy.
+This corresponds to a so-called r-strategy.
+Those who grew up with the presence of a father or fatherly role in their life have greater secure attachment and view people as generally reliable and trustworthy.
 They believe that relationships are expected to last, therefore developing a long-term mating strategy.
-These people delay in sexual maturation, later onset of sexual activity, search for securely attached long-term adult relationships, and heavy investment in a small number of children.
+These people delay in sexual maturation, later onset of sexual activity, search for securely attached long-term adult relationships, and heavy investment in a smaller number of children.
+Accordingly, modern conditions are easily seen to massively select against such traits and those that harbor them.